kubernetes-sigs/kind/site/content/docs/user/using-wsl2.md

 1. Open a PowerShell window as an admin, then run

     {{< codeFromInline lang="powershell" >}}
-Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform, Microsoft-Windows-Subsystem-Linux
+wsl --install -d Ubuntu-20.04
 {{< /codeFromInline >}}

-1. Reboot when prompted.
+1. Reboot if prompted.
-1. After the reboot, set WSL to default to WSL2.
-Open an admin PowerShell window and run
-    {{< codeFromInline lang="powershell" >}}
-wsl --set-default-version 2
-{{< /codeFromInline >}}
-1. Now, you can install your Linux distro of choice by searching the Windows Store.
-If you don't want to use the Windows Store, then follow the steps in the WSL docs for [manual install](https://docs.microsoft.com/en-us/windows/wsl/install-manual).
+1. You can also install your Linux distro of choice by searching the Windows Store.
-1. Start up your distro with the shortcut added to the start menu

 ## Setting up Docker in WSL2